ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

 * `check -d "Firstname Lastname"`: Get information about the last submissions of a single student.
 * `check -D "Firstname Lastname"` : Manually mark a submission as correct.
 Student will be automatically marked as passed.
 The database records manual change in a corresponding flag.
 This can be done if there are errors with the pipline and student code was successfully run on gruenau.

-For Abtestate:
+For oral exams:
 * `check -db "Firstname Lastname"`: Get information about the best submissions of a single student.
 * `check -s` : List for all students that have submitted a solution if they have passed.
 Useful when reevaluating the bar for passing.
 * `check -F` : Reruns all submission while ignoring the compiler warnings (and maybe some other stuff too).
 * `check -uF` : check all unpassed students (and all their submissions) while lowering the bar for passing.
-* `check -A "Firstname Lastname"` : Record a successful Abtestat for this student.
+* `check -E "Firstname Lastname"` : Record a successful oral exam for this student.
 Marks the student as passed if not passed in the database.
-* `check -R "Firstname Lastname"` : Revert the desicion on an Abtestat.
+* `check -R "Firstname Lastname"` : Revert the desicion on an oral exam.
 Allows to remove the passed status of a student.
 * `check -g`: Generates .csv files of students that have passed for the Prüfungsbüro.